huaweicloud/terraform-provider-huaweicloud/website/docs/d/kms_key_v1.html.markdown

 * `key_id` - (Optional) The globally unique identifier for the key.
 Changing this gets the new key.

 * `default_key_flag` - (Optional) Identification of a Master Key.
-The value 1 indicates a Default Master Key, and the value 0 indicates a key.
-Changing this gets the new key.
+The value "1" indicates a Default Master Key, and the value "0" indicates a key.
+Changing this gets a new key.

 * `key_state` - (Optional) The state of a key.
 "1" indicates that the key is waiting to be activated.
     "2" indicates that the key is enabled.
 "3" indicates that the key is disabled.
 "4" indicates that the key is scheduled for deletion.
-Changing this gets the new key.
+Changing this gets a new key.

 * `domain_id` - (Optional)  - ID of a user domain for the key.
-Changing this gets the new key.
+Changing this gets a new key.

 * `origin` - Origin of a key. such as: kms.
-Changing this gets the new key.
+Changing this gets a new key.

 ## Attributes Reference